gusgraujo/gusgraujo/README.md

 ## Hi , I'm Gustavo Araujo :brazil:	 .
 Nice to see you here 👋

-- :heart_eyes: I’m Fullstack developer
+- :heart_eyes: I’m Back-end developer
 - 🔭 Researcher in subjects related to Web3
 - 💻 Check out some of my projects on my GitHub profile.
 I'm always looking for feedback and collaborators!
 - 🌱 I’m currently studiyng Java/Scala